 When I use the term 'needs', I'm not referencing neediness or clinginess; that's a whole different story.
 Non-negotiable needs are the things you REQUIRE in life—for yourself—and from other people.
 After all, it's your life, you get to pick and choose how people treat you, and what you want and don't want.
 Yes, that's the way it works.

 I am not a fan of dating, I've written about this a million times.
 Sometimes I wish I could snap my fingers, and the man God has in-store for me would magically fall from the sky.
 It would eliminate all dating woes and mishaps—and make life so much easier.
 But that's unrealistic.

 Dating is overrated and sometimes taken too serious, too soon.
 Don't overlook what you want and need and require in a relationship just to fill a lonely void.
 Move on quickly and get on with your life.
 Eventually someone will come along, someone who has the qualities you cannot live without—but you will never meet that person if you get stuck with the wrong one.

 Long haul, compromising your non-negotiables will only make you unhappy, and sadly, it's also the reason many relationships fail.

 One man I dated for a minute was sexy and fun, witty and brilliant.
 He was financially stable, super sweet and treated me ever-so-gentlemanly—a great catch for many women—but one of the “stay away from” items on my non-negotiable list is a man who isn’t aligned with God’s word.
-When I realized he wasn't on board with Christian values, I knew I had to walk away.
+When I realized he wasn't on board with good Christian values, I knew I had to walk away.

 DEAL-BREAKERS are an absolute necessity.